Bedknobs and Broomsticks Enchanted Musical Edition

 The story takes the viewer to a magical undersea world and a standoff between knight's armor and invading German troops.

 The story is one of Disney's early attempts at live action and animation.
-It followed Mary Poppins (45th Anniversary Special Edition).
-Many complained it was a poor imitation.
-However, I liked both for very different reasons.
+It followed Mary Poppins (45th Anniversary Special Edition)

 For parents who would like some variety looking up some of the old Disney DVD dramas and musicals can be a great option.
 Many libraries have copies of them to preview before purchasing.